Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 Image of Nespresso Orafio pod.

 The other system applies to Nespresso Original machines.
-In this system, you select your desired coffee strength (or type) with one push of a button instead of scanning a barcode on the capsule.
+In this system, you select your desired coffee strength (or type) with a single button push, eliminating the need to scan a barcode on the capsule.

 How to check your pod size